josephkelly31/terminal-flag-banner/README.md

 # terminal-flag-banner
-Python library to display a banner of flags in the terminal.
+A Python package to display a banner of flags in the terminal.